Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 ##### Active

 * Link to competition page (gift icon) with hover states.
 * Responsive message that is hidden on smaller screens.
 * Links to social media that loads each website on a new tab, with hover states.

 #### Index Page

 ##### Active

+* Responsive hero image and introduction message.
+* Info message that only appears on smaller screens, describing the responsive solution of the console comparison table.
+* Comparison table that is responsive and has a horizontal scrollbar when screen is too small.

 ##### To Do